|

 them for their annual holiday tour conducted by Keith Lockhart.
 This year she joined Maestro Lockhart as guest soloist with

+the Utah Symphony in Salt Lake City and the New Japan Philharmonic in Tokyo.
 Off-Broadway Susan starred as Alcamene in Olympus on My Mind and has toured the country in The Music of Andrew Lloyd

 Webber, The Sounds of Rogers and Hammerstein and The Desert Song.
 Her other theatrical work includes starring roles at the